BCG-X-Official/facet/README.rst

 .. image:: sphinx/source/_static/ranker_summary.png
    :width: 600

+We can see based on this minimal workflow that a value of 8 for minimum samples in the leaf was the best performing of the three considered values.
+This approach easily extends to multiple hyperparameters for the learner and multiple learners.

 Model Inspection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FACET implements several model inspection methods for
 `scikit-learn <https://scikit-learn.org/stable/index.html>`__ estimators.

-Fundamentally, FACET enables post-hoc model inspection by breaking down the interaction
+FACET enhances model inspection by providing global metrics that complement
+the local perspective of SHAP.
+The key global metrics for each pair of
-effects of the features used for model training:
+features in a model are:

 - **Redundancy**

-  represents how much information is shared between two features' contributions to
-  the model predictions.
-For example, temperature and pressure in a pressure cooker are
-  redundant features for predicting cooking time since pressure will rise relative to
-  the temperature, and vice versa.
-Therefore, knowing just one of either temperature or
+  The degree to which a feature in a model duplicates the information of a
+  second feature to predict the target.
+For example, let's assume we had house
+  size and number of bedrooms for predicting house price.
+These features capture
+  similar information as the more bedrooms the larger the house and likely a
+  higher price on average.
+The redundancy for (number of bedrooms, house size)
+  will be greater than the redundancy for (house size, number of bedrooms).
+This
+  is because house size "knows" more of what number of bedrooms does for
+  predicting house price than vice-versa.
+Hence, there is greater redundancy from
+  the perspective of number of bedrooms.
+Another way to think about it is removing
+  house size will be more detrimental to model performance than removing number of
+  bedrooms, as house size can better compensate for the absence of number of
+  bedrooms.
+This also implies that house size would be a more important feature
+  than number of bedrooms in the model. *This leads to an important point:
+  redundancy is a naturally asymmetric property of the global information feature
-  pressure will likely enable the same predictive accuracy.
-Redundancy is expressed as
+  pairs have for predicting an outcome.* Redundancy is expressed as a percentage
-  a percentage ranging from 0% (full uniqueness) to 100% (full redundancy).
+  ranging from 0% (full uniqueness) to 100% (full redundancy).

 - **Synergy**

-  represents how much the combined information of two features contributes to
-  the model predictions.
-For example, given features X and Y as
-  coordinates on a chess board, the colour of a square can only be predicted when
+  The degree to which the model combines information from one feature with another
+  to predict the target.
+For example, let's assume we are predicting cardiovascular
+  health using age and gender and the fitted model includes a complex interaction
+  between these features.
+This means these two features are synergistic for
+  predicting cardiovascular health.
+Further, both features are important to the
+  model and removing either one would significantly impact performance.
+However,
+  assume age is a more important feature than gender and so age contributes more
+  to the combined prediction than gender.
+This asymmetric contribution means that
+  the synergy for (age, gender) is greater than the synergy for (gender, age).
+  To think about it another way, imagine the prediction is a coordinate you are
+  trying to reach, basically age gets you much closer than gender to this point
+  from where you start, but you need both age and gender to get there. *The
+  important point here is that like redundancy, synergy is a naturally asymmetric
+  property of global information feature pairs have when interacting to predict
-  considering X and Y in combination.
-Synergy is expressed as a
+  an outcome.* Synergy is expressed as a percentage ranging from 0% (full autonomy)
-  percentage ranging from 0% (full autonomy) to 100% (full synergy).
+  to 100% (full synergy).

 .. code-block:: Python